CHILDHOOD TRAUMA THERAPY IN AUSTIN AND ALL OF TEXAS AND RHODE ISLAND

 Does it feel like your childhood has a hold on your life?
 Do you wonder if your present challenges as an adult are rooted in hard experiences you had as a child?

 Childhood trauma can show up in different ways: Sexual, physical or emotional abuse or neglect.
-Unfortunately, as a result of this trauma, we cut off from what makes us happy and fulfilled in order survive.
+Unfortunately, as a result of this trauma, we cut off from what makes us happy and fulfilled in order to survive.
 To protect ourselves, we shut down our own needs or our own voice.
-Or we disconnected from our feelings and body because it was too painful to connect and feel.
+Or we disconnect from our feelings and body because it was too painful to connect and feel.
 Or we stopped trusting our instincts and knowing.
 All those things you did to adapt in hard times.
 But the cost is stress, anxiety, depression and loneliness later in life.

 It is important in early development to have these capacities: Connection to self and others, getting our needs met, being our own person, having meaningful relationships (depth) and living with presence and an open heart.
 If we were not afforded these resources when growing up, it can lead to anxiety, stress, addiction and depression later in life.